-This article will provide suggestions for troubleshooting and resolving issues with certain devices being unable to connect to Wi-Fi.
+This article will provide suggestions for troubleshooting and resolving issues when it has been determined that only specific devices are unable to connect to Wi-Fi.

 Table of Contents

-In some cases, users may encounter issues with certain client devices being unable to connect to Wi-Fi or have specific performance issues that appear to only coincide with certain segments of devices.
-For example: Android phones cannot connect to my UniFi network or iOS devices frequently disconnect on my network.
-These can be confusing and difficult issues to solve for network administrators especially since in many cases the root issue can be difficult to identify.
+In some cases, users may encounter issues with certain client devices being unable to connect to Wi-Fi or have specific performance issues.
+For example, Android phones not connecting to the UniFi network or only iOS devices frequently disconnecting.

-To most quickly identify and resolve these issues, users need to identify the common threads/scope of the issue and use that to narrow down to a root cause.
+To most quickly identify and resolve these issues, administrators need to identify the common threads/scope of the issue and use that knowledge to narrow down the root cause.
 This article will explain how to approach issues like these and list some common causes.

 When a client device connects or fails to connect to a UniFi network, the process on the UniFi side is relatively simple and straightforward.
 This doesn't change for each individual type and variety of client.
 UniFi has millions of APs in deployment that work with all manner of client devices without issue.
 Additionally, UniFi does performance tests on hardware with a variety of client devices to ensure proper function.

 Outside of UniFi, there are many variables involved with all the different devices, network drivers, wireless adapters, etc. that often go unnoticed/aren't frequently considered.
-In most cases, issues assumed to be UniFi issues that are confined to a segment of client devices end up to be totally unrelated to UniFi.
-In some cases, you can change your UniFi configuration to help adapt your network to the limitations of your devices.
+In most cases, issues assumed to be UniFi issues that are confined to a segment of client devices result in being unrelated to UniFi.
+However in some cases, you can change your UniFi configuration to help adapt your network to the limitations of your devices.
 For instance, fast roaming may not work well with all client devices depending on how old they are, how these products roam by default, etc.

 - What do these devices have in common?
 Location?
-Device hardware?
-OS version?
+Type of device?
+Operating System (OS) version?
+Manufacturer?